The Village does not provide animal control services on private property.

 Animal Control Ordinances

 - Registration and Vaccination: All dogs and cats kept in the village must be currently registered.
 Licenses are available through the Finance Director’s office at the Village Hall.
 Licenses can be purchased one time for the life of the pet.
-Dogs and cats are required to be vaccinated against rabies from the entire licensing period.
+Dogs and cats are required to be vaccinated against rabies for the entire licensing period.